 The third method has a more complex initial set up that will require you to get your hands dirty.
 But on the plus side, it’s way kinder to your Android battery life than the first two.
 Even more, it will also allow you to perform other chores while Kodi runs in the background.

 Even though all the methods above are working just fine, we recommend Method 3 and Method 4 for the best result.

-Method 1: Streaming with via Quick Settings icon
+Method 1: Streaming Using Quick Settings Icon

 Now, this method might or might not work for you.
 It all depends on the Android version that you’re using.
-Even though the Cast function is normally included on the stock Android builds, some manufacturers still don’t include this feature on their smartphones.
+Even though the Cast function is normally included in the stock Android builds, some manufacturers still don’t include this feature on their smartphones.

 On most Android builds, you should be able to find the Cast button in the Quick Settings drawer.
 Here’s what you need to do:

 Note: If you can’t complete the steps below, jump to Method 2.